Shopify/hydrogen-v1/.changeset/rotten-nails-complain.md

 '@shopify/hydrogen': minor
 ---

-The `setLogger` and `setLoggerOptions` utilities have been removed.
+**Breaking change**: The `setLogger` and `setLoggerOptions` utilities have been removed.
 The same information can now be passed under the `logger` property in Hydrogen config:

 ```diff
 // App.server.jsx